-And I quote: “Band members are unknown, but they are from well known bands.”
+And I quote: “Band members are unknown, but they are from well-known bands.”
 We are told that the band is – supposedly – from Poland.
 And this fits and it does not bode well.
-Trouble looming over the horizon, which is exactly what we want, when looking at such a record.
+There’s trouble looming over the horizon.
+Which is – of course – exactly what we want, when looking at such a record.

 This sounds like Caladan Brood and Darkend‘s ritualistic urges got thrown into a pot together with Myrkur, stirred well and created this mad child of theirs.
 Then they held black mass with some of their very best friends and out came – Litourgyia.

 The ever-present drum blasts are however never overbearing.
 Actually, the drum work is pretty well done.
 Varied and not overly complex, much to the contrary of the outrageous bullshit we have to suffer through sometimes.
 And to top it, a growly voice rasps away at different speeds, complete with screams, as a good Black Metal record must.

 Once the monks have taken the robes off and started dancing on the tables, that is.
 The devil in exquisite discourse with the forces of light, if there are any.
 The whole record exudes that blasphemous vapor that I find frankly amazing.
 Real heretical stuff; but then this is exactly what Black Metal is all about.
 And I am not talking about the spike fist legion that wanted to take the genre over for a while with burning crosses and naked bodies hanging across the stage.

 Now, it is really difficult to find your favorite track on Litourgyia.
 The way Batushka married Black Metal with chants in clear voice and then again other elements are just mind-boggling.
-I would however recommend the first two and three last parts of the track list for the podium.
+I would, however, recommend the first two and three last parts of the tracklist for the podium.
 Having said that, none of these tracks are bad.

-In truth I thought that we had them more or less lined up, the best albums of the year for 2015.
-And now this 41 minute monster comes along!
-I guess, the list in the making needs to be revisited.
+In truth, I thought that we had them more or less lined up, the best albums of the year for 2015.
+And now this 41-minute monster comes along!
+I guess the list in the making needs to be revisited.
 To me, Litourgyia is a contender for the top spot – we will see.